 Notification Settings

-This page describes the notification options that DNS Check makes available.
-Notifications are sent each time a DNS record changes state between untested, passing, and failing unless one of the following conditions is met:
+This page describes the notification options available in DNS Check.
+Notifications are sent each time a DNS record changes state between untested, passing, and failing, unless one of the following conditions is met:

 1. The DNS record was just created, and its first test result was a pass